researchart/rose6icse/submissions/reusable/junwenyang/README.md

   2. Benchmarks used in our paper to evaluate our data-constraint analysis tools, including

-     * The source code of 12 open-source Ruby-on-Rails applications that we evaluate Panorama upon, under `main278/formatchecker/apps/`
+     * The source code of 12 open-source Ruby-on-Rails applications that we evaluate data-constraint analysis tools upon, under `main278/formatchecker/apps/`

      * The 114 issues collected from the bug tracking system of the 12 applications.